- Know the benefits of cardiovascular exercise.

-Optimal cognitive function is supported by sufficient supplies of oxygen to the brain and this plays a large role in improving alertness in all ages.
+Sufficient supplies of oxygen support the optimal cognitive function of the brain, which plays a large role in improving alertness in all ages.

-1 in 10 adults struggle with depression and many will turn to antidepressants for relief of the condition.
+1 in 10 adults struggle with depression, and many will turn to antidepressants to relieve the condition.

-Clients that do take drugs for anti-depressive effects should consult physicians prior to ceasing use.
+Clients that do take drugs for anti-depressive effects should consult physicians before ceasing use.

 High-intensity exercise stimulates the production of endorphins that promote feelings of well-being.

 Lower-intensity exercise over a time period releases neurotrophic proteins or growth factors.